 Organizing Financial Records and Documents

 Keep accurate and organized financial records, invoices, purchase and sales paperwork, and records pertaining to GST.
-An organized approach for maintaining records will make the audit process easier and make auditors feel good.
+An organized approach to maintaining records will make the audit process easier and make auditors feel more confident.

 Reconciling GST Returns with Financial Statements